-Now suppose that shortly after signing the contract with its door panel supplier, Plastics announces that it plans to lock in a 3-year supply of oil at a guaranteed price of \$50 per barrel, and the cost of getting the guarantee is zero.
+Now suppose that, shortly after signing the contract with its door panel supplier, Plastics announces that it plans to lock in a 3-year supply of oil at a guaranteed price of \$100 per barrel and that the cost of this guarantee is zero.
 Would that cause its stock price to rise?
-At first glance, it seems that the answer should be yes, but maybe that's not correct.
+At first glance, it seems that the answer should be "yes," but maybe that's not correct.
 Recall that the value of a stock depends on the present value of its expected future free cash flows, discounted at the weighted average cost of capital (WACC).
-Locking in the cost of oil will cause an increase in Plastics' stock price if and only if (1) it causes the expected future free cash flows to increase or (2) it causes the WACC to decline.
+Locking in the cost of oil will cause an increase in Plastics's stock price if and only if (1) it causes the expected future free cash flows to increase or (2) it causes the WACC to decline.

 Consider first the free cash flows.
-Before the announcement of guaranteed oil costs, investors had formed an estimate of the expected future free cash flows, based on an expected oil price of \$50 per barrel.
-Therefore, while locking in the cost of oil at \$50 per barrel will lower the riskiness of the expected future free cash flows, it might not change the expected size of these cash flows, because investors already expected a price of \$50 per barrel.
-Note, though, that declining cash flows can disrupt a firm's operation, and that disruption can in turn adversely affect cash flows.
+Before the announcement of guaranteed oil costs, investors had formed an estimate of the expected future free cash flows based on an expected oil price of \$100 per barrel.
+Locking in the cost of oil at \$100 per barrel will lower the risk of the expected future free cash flows, but it might not change the expected size of these cash flows because investors already expected a price of \$100 per barrel.
+Of course, declining cash flows can disrupt a firm's operation and that disruption can, in turn, adversely affect cash flows.

 Now what about the WACC?
-It will change only if locking in the cost of oil causes a change in the cost of debt or equity, or the target capital structure.
-Assuming the foreseeable increases in the price of oil were not enough to raise the threat of bankruptcy, Plastics' cost of debt should not change, and neither should its target capital structure.
+It will change only if locking in the cost of oil causes a change either in the cost of debt or equity or in the target capital structure.
+If the foreseeable increases in the price of oil are not enough to increase the threat of bankruptcy, then Plastics's cost of debt should not change and neither should its target capital structure.
 Regarding the cost of equity, recall from Chapter 6 that most investors hold well-diversified portfolios, which means that the cost of equity should depend only on systematic risk.
-Moreover, even though an increase in oil prices would have a negative effect on Plastics' stock price, it would not have a negative effect on all stocks.
+Moreover, even though an increase in oil prices would have a negative effect on Plastics's stock price, it would not have a negative effect on all stocks.
 Indeed, oil producers should have higher than expected returns and stock prices.
-Assuming that Plastics' investors hold well-diversified portfolios, including stocks of equity to decrease.
-The bottom line is this: If Plastics' expected future cash flows and WACC will not change significantly due to an elimination of the risk of oil price increases, then neither should the value of its stock.
+Assuming that Plastics's investors hold well-diversified portfolios that include stocks of oil-producing companies, we should have little reason to expect its cost of equity to decrease.
+The bottom line is this: If Plastics's expected future cash flows and WACC will not change significantly as a consequence of eliminating the risk of oil price increases, then neither should the value of its stock.

 We discuss futures contracts and hedging in detail in the next section, but for now let's assume that Plastics has not locked in oil prices.
 Therefore, if oil prices increase, its stock price will fall.
-However, if its stockholders know this, they can build portfolios that contain oil futures whose values will rise or fall with oil prices and thus offset changes in the price of Plastics' stock.
+However, if its stockholders know this, they can build portfolios that contain oil futures whose values will rise or fall with oil prices and thus offset changes in the price of Plastics's stock.
 By choosing the correct amount of futures contracts, investors can thus "hedge" their portfolios and completely eliminate the risk due to changes in oil prices.
-There will be a cost to hedging, but that cost to large, sophisticated investors should be about the same as the cost to Plastics.
-Since stockholders can hedge away oil price risk themselves, why should they pay a higher price for Plastics' stock just because the company itself hedged away the risk?
+There will be a cost to hedging, but that cost to large investors should be about the same as the cost to Plastics.
+Since stockholders can hedge away oil price risk themselves, why should they pay a higher price for Plastics's stock just because the company itself hedged away that risk?